 After months and months of reflection, real estate prospecting and discussion, it was finally a great opportunity to take over a family apartment that made us decide.
 From this winter, we will create our little “nest” in Morgins, a small ski resort in the Valais Alps.

 Living in a ski resort is a choice that may seem a little strange, but in the end I think it’s 1000% what we need.
 I must admit that this is probably not the destination we would have chosen if it had been to settle there full-time, but for our semi-sedentary project it is simply perfect!
-We will be at the gateway to nature with hundreds of kilometres of hiking and skiing trails right on our doorstep.
+We will be at the gateway to nature with hundreds of kilometers of hiking and skiing trails right on our doorstep.
 For us, being in a place where we could hike a little was a very important criterion and I think we’ll have a front row seat there.
 We deeply love this region and its landscapes and we also have many friends there.

 And let’s face it, living in the resort we also take it as a little bit of a personal challenge to show you that the mountain is not only beautiful when the ski slopes are open or the hiking trails are flowered in summer.
-From spring snowshoeing outings to long autumn walks in a golden setting, we have planned to show you all the colours of our beautiful mountains. 😉
+From spring snowshoeing outings to long autumn walks in a golden setting, we have planned to show you all the colors of our beautiful mountains. 😉

 With the winters getting shorter and the lack of snow more and more recurrent, many resorts have to re-invent themselves a little to survive.
 Those who rely solely on white gold and the few weeks of the winter boom are unlikely to last much longer.
 We have confidence in the Portes du Soleil region to continue its development into a 4-season tourism destination and if we can, on our very small scale, contribute a little to make you want to come and discover these landscapes beyond the “high season” we would be delighted.
 In short, expect to find even more articles about our beautiful little Switzerland in the coming months and years!